realpython/realpython-blog/2015/2015-05-18-django-development-with-docker-compose-and-machine.markdown

 Creating machine...
 (dev) Creating VirtualBox VM...
 (dev) Creating SSH key...
-(dev) Starting VM...
+(dev) Starting the VM...
+(dev) Check network to re-create if needed...
+(dev) Waiting for an IP...
 Waiting for machine to be running, this may take a few minutes...
-Machine is running, waiting for SSH to be available...
 Detecting operating system of created instance...
+Waiting for SSH to be available...
 Detecting the provisioner...
 Provisioning with boot2docker...
 Copying certs to the local machine directory...